 Sign-up bonus: Chase Sapphire Preferred Card

-With the lower annual fee Chase Sapphire Preferred, new card members can earn 60,000 bonus points after spending $4,000 within the first three months of account opening, while new Sapphire Reserve card members earn 50,000 bonus points.
+With the lower annual fee Chase Sapphire Preferred, new card members can earn 80,000 bonus points after spending $4,000 within the first three months of account opening.
+Plus earn up to $50 in statement credits towards grocery store purchases within your first year of account opening.
+While new Sapphire Reserve card members earn 60,000 bonus points (after spending $4,000 within the first three months).
 That’s a no-brainer in favor of the Preferred.

 Things get a little more interesting when redemptions come into play, though.

 When you redeem points through the Chase Ultimate Rewards portal, you’ll get a 25 percent boost with the Preferred card and a 50 percent boost with the Reserve, boosting each point to about 1.25 or 1.5 cents in value, respectively.
 If you choose to redeem outside the portal, though, you’ll earn about 1 cent per point, putting the Preferred card’s 80,000 point bonus on top.

 The Sapphire Reserve wins here not only for its higher rate on dining and travel purchases (3X points compared to the Preferred card’s 2X points), but also for the added benefits cardholders receive in annual credits.